Home General country informationTurkey – General info

 Ankara

-The Republic of Turkey is bordered on the west by Greece, Bulgaria and the Mediterranean Sea.
-In the north Turkey borders on the Black Sea and on the eastern side on Georgia, Armenia, Iran, Iraq and Syria.
-The Asian part of Turkey with Anatolia and Asia Minor covers an area of about 97% of the country.
+The Republic of Turkey borders Greece, Bulgaria and the Mediterranean Sea on the west side.
+Turkey borders the Black Sea to the north and Georgia, Armenia, Iran, Iraq and Syria to the east.
+The Asian part of Turkey with Anatolia and Asia Minor covers an area of around 97% of the country.

-The most popular holiday destinations are Izmir, Bodrum, Kemer, Antalya, Belek, Side and Alanya and they are located on the western and southern coast of Turkey.
+The most popular holiday destinations are Izmir, Bodrum, Kemer, Antalya, Belek, Side and Alanya and they are located on the west and south coasts of Turkey, respectively.

-There are no vaccination regulations.
-You should be careful when enjoying uncooked food.
-Tap water and ice cubes in drinks and ice cream should be avoided.
+There are no vaccination requirements.
+Caution should be exercised when enjoying uncooked food.
+Tap water and ice cubes in drinks and ice cream should be avoided at all costs.
 Malaria still occurs in the eastern part of the country.
-However, the Mediterranean coast of Turkey is malaria free.
+However, Turkey’s Mediterranean coast is malaria-free.

 Islamic, Christian and Jewish minorities.